Krishnamohan-18/Library_Management/README.md

 SELECT * FROM issued_status
 WHERE issued_emp_id = 'E101'
 ```
-**Task 5:** List Members Who Have Issued More Than One Book -- Objective: Use GROUP BY to find members who have issued more than one book.
+**Task 5:** List Members Who Have Issued More Than One Book -- Objective:  Find members who have issued more than one book.
 ```sql
 SELECT issued_emp_id,
 count(*),